 The example above shows that the hiker can expect to burn approximately 23225 kilocalories altogether on his hiking trip.

-Please note that the TER expresses an estimation of the kilocalories burned and not how many kilocalories you should necessarily consume during the trip.
-It’s normal that you face calorie deficit on hiking trips and thus lose some weight – a 7000 kilocalorie deficit equals to losing 1kg of body weight.
-However, the calorie deficit shouldn’t be too big as this could significantly slow you down and make you feel worn out.
+Please note that the TER expresses an estimation of the kilocalories burned and not how many kilocalories you necessarily should consume during the trip.
+It’s normal that you face a calorie deficit on hiking trips and thus lose some weight – a 7000 kilocalorie deficit equals to losing 1kg of body weight.
+However, the calorie deficit shouldn’t be too big as this could significantly slow you down and make you feel tired and worn out.
 It is impossible to define the maximum “healthy” calorie deficit as it depends greatly on the individual person and his/hers physical stamina, but you should be safe with a 1000 to 2000 kilocalorie deficit per day on trips that last for less than 10 days.
 The shorter the hiking trip, the greater calorie deficit you can encounter without significant impact on your performance.

 Continuing with the example from above, we will calculate how much kilocalories the hiker should bring along, if allowing for a 2000 kilocalorie deficit per day.

 Total Energy Requirements (TER) per day minus daily calorie deficit = 4645 kilocalories – 2000 kilocalories = 2645 kilocalories worth of food/liquid per day.

 For five days: 5 x 2645 kilocalories = 13.225 kilocalories worth of food/liquid for the whole trip.

 What to consider when choosing food for a hiking trip?

 Caloric density tells us how much calories the food contains per one gram.
 The higher the caloric density of the food, the lighter it is for the same energy.
 To determine the calorie content of certain foods, you can use this calories chart.